 7.44 Cliff retreat by natural erosion is predicted to be 1.0 m yr-1 at Salterfen and 0.4 m yr-1 at Pincushion (Royal Haskoning, 2007).
-The nearest potential housing sites are located to the west of the A1018 near Pincushion, which is approximately 130m from the existing cliff line.
 It is noted that existing housing and associated infrastructure already defines the extent of the urban area, and hence the location at which action is likely to be required to prevent the loss or damage of these assets.
-Consequently any future development in this area is not considered likely to affect coastal defence policy in the long term.
+Consequently any future development as a result of the Core Strategy is not considered likely to affect coastal defence policy in the long term.
 Salterfen is covered by a 'hold the line' policy and so any development in this area is also unlikely to influence coastal defence policy.